Benefit (album)

 Benefit is the third studio album by the British rock band Jethro Tull, released in April 1970.
-It was the first Tull album to include pianist and organist John Evan – though he was not yet considered a permanent member of the group – and the last to include bass guitarist Glenn Cornick, who was fired from the band upon completion of touring for the album.
+It was the first Tull album to include pianist and organist John Evan and the last to include bass guitarist Glenn Cornick, who was fired from the band upon completion of touring for the album.
 It was recorded at Morgan Studios, the same studio where the band recorded its previous album Stand Up; however, they experimented with more advanced recording techniques.

 Frontman Ian Anderson said that he considers Benefit to be a much darker album than Stand Up, owing to the pressures of an extensive U.S. tour and frustration with the music business.

 Production

 Guitarist Martin Barre noted that Benefit was much easier to create than the band's earlier albums, as the success of Stand Up gave the musicians greater artistic freedom.

 Bassist Glenn Cornick explained that the band aimed to capture a more "live" feel with the album, remarking, "I felt the last one sounded like a group of session musicians performing various songs.
 It was pretty cold."

 Benefit incorporated studio techniques such as reverse recording (flute and piano tracks on "With You There to Help Me"), and manipulating the tape speed (guitar on "Play in Time").
 In a 1970 interview Anderson noted that the addition of keyboardist John Evan had changed the band's style: "John has added a new dimension musically and I can write more freely now.
 In fact anything is possible with him at the keyboard".